 It’s nearly Halloween, so let’s talk about something really scary: Many of us have the habit of leaving our finances to chance.
 We hide from financial issues that scare us, but all that does is leave us open to frightening surprises.

 As with spooky monsters under our beds, finances do less harm when you shine a light on them.
-So, follow the advice of financial gurus and face these common financial fears head on.
+So, follow the advice of financial gurus and face these common financial fears directly.

 1. Educate yourself about risk

-Yes, there is risk of losing money on stock market investments, but then, if you avoid risk altogether, you also avoid the potential returns of the market that are pretty hard to replicate anywhere else.
+Yes, there is risk of losing money on stock market investments.
+But if you avoid risk altogether, you also give up the potential returns of the market, which are pretty hard to replicate anywhere else.

 Solution: Educate yourself.
 It is possible to get started with a small amount of money in order to learn your way around the various kinds of investments.
 Money Talks News founder Stacy Johnson offers a primer on how to invest.
 It explains how to address risks by diversifying, using mutual funds and investing for the long term.
-As Stacy wrote:
+As Stacy writes:

-“I’ve been buying both individual stocks and mutual funds for 35 years.
+“I’ve been buying both individual stocks and mutual funds for decades.
 I don’t remember the trepidation I must have felt at first.
-But one thing’s for sure: The more I’ve learned, the fewer mistakes I’ve made and the less fear I’ve felt.
-Use money you won’t need for a while, get smart and get started.”
+But one thing’s for sure: The more I’ve learned, the fewer mistakes I’ve made and the less fear I’ve felt.”

 2. Ditch your bad debt